ece362-purdue/proton-labs/README.md

 Resources for the Purdue Proton, and other parts used in the kit, can be found [here](https://bit.ly/purdue-proton).

+## Code Template

+If you need a fresh template to start writing your code in, use [this](template.zip).

 ## Lab Experiments

 Embedded: